Arlington Parents for Education rally to protest over 300 days of virtual learning

 That’s how long Arlington Public Schools students have been out of the classroom.
 Parents and students, who are fed up with online learning, rallied on Saturday in protest.

-“I want to explain how it’s very to listen on online school, and how kids aren’t really learning anything,” said Lily Soikin, a APS student.
+“I want to explain how it’s very to listen on online school, and how kids aren’t really learning anything,” said Lily Soikin, an APS student.

 This month, Arlington Public Schools is expected to announce when its hybrid instructional model will begin.
 But the clock is ticking, and parents say the school system should have decided by now.